wikicite/wcite/README.md

 ### Introduction

-Bibliographic entities in Wikidata are referenced by their item identifier.
+Bibliographic entities in Wikidata can be referenced by their item identifier.
 For instance [Q55239420] identifies the first edition of Mary Shelley's Frankenstein.
-This can be verified by calling [wcite] with the identifier:
+The bibliographic data can be shown by calling [wcite] with the
+identifier:

     $ wcite Q55239420
     Q55239420: Shelley, M. (1818).
 Frankenstein (1st ed.).
 London

-Download the record to [bibliography file] `refs.json`:
+Better save the data in a local [bibliography file]:

     $ wcite refs.json add Q55239420

-Records in this file can then be listed and converted:
+Local records in this file can then be listed in multiple formats:

     $ wcite refs.json
     Q55239420